jrog20/FarrierApp/notes.md

   **-This also includes the ability to add a) HORSE'S OWNER and b) HORSE'S BARN**
 6) /horses/:id => Displays all information on that horse as entered by the Farrier, as well as a) a list of all past and upcoming appointments and b) BARN INFO and c) OWNER INFO
 7) Log-Out => redirects to home

-8) Should this be nested?
+8) NESTED ROUTES: INDEX
-  View a farrier's list of horses => users/:id/horses View a specific horse belonging to a farrier => users/:id/horses/:id
+  a) farriers/:id/horses => View a farrier's list of horses
-9) /users/:id/appointments => View all of that farrier's appointments, both past and upcoming
+  b) farriers/:id/appointments => View all of that farrier's appointments, both past and upcoming
+  c) horses/:id/appointments => View that horse's appointments